-It is important for children to have control over their own bodies because the choices they make within the school/family circle are also shaping the choices they will be making in different social circles.
-As it was mentioned before, children copy the patterns of adults by observing and absorbing the information related to their interactions and categorising that information in boxes.
-If you want children to be able to set boundaries in their future romantic/sexual/work-related, etc. relationships, you can start by talking to them about boundaries within the classroom context.
+Something that you can do in this situation is to tell your children that they have the choice if they want to allow relatives to touch/kiss them and that it is okay if they do not want to do it.
+It is important for your children to have control over their own bodies because the choices they make within the family circle are also shaping the choices they will be making in different social circles.
+As it was mentioned before, children copy the patterns of adults by observing and absorbing the information related to their interactions and categorizing that information in boxes.
+If you want children to be able to set boundaries in their future romantic/sexual/work-related etc. relationships, you can start by talking to them about boundaries within the family context and by respecting the boundaries they set even if it might not be the choice you would make.